saasmath/webiopi/README.txt

 UART, SPI and I2C support will be added as soon as possible.
 Don't forget that GPIO are 3.3V TTL, don't plug them to 5V !!!

-To use WebIOPi, is very simple :
-Open a terminal in the directory you extracted WebIOPi, and start the server process with root/sudo :
-$ python webiopi.py [port]
-or
-$ ./webiopy.py [port]
-where port is the port to bind the HTTP server, default is 80, but maybe used by Apache.

-Then point you browser/smartphone to your Pi's IP/hostname.
+To use WebIOPi, install it, then open your browser/smartphone to your Pi's IP/hostname.
-Click/Tap the OUT/IN button to change GPIO behaviours.
+Click/Tap the OUT/IN button to change GPIO direction.
 Click/Tap pins to change the GPIO output state.